d2s/Documentation/_posts/2018-04-10-Changelog.md

 ## Version 5.5.4 rc

-Updated 21 Oct 2018, next release will be by end of Oct or beginning of Nov.
+Updated 21 Oct 2018, next release will be in a couple of days.

 The following are changes in the rc:
 - enhanced quick backups